 Why the shift in tone, and why the hostility to the “Pittsburgh is where it’s at” meme?

-But as I wrote earlier: If you want to sell sexy robots, then sell sexy robots.
+As I wrote earlier: If you want to sell sexy robots, then sell sexy robots.
 You’re free to try to make money, hand over fist, and the rest of the community be damned.
-I may well be wrong about what you think is actually good for business.
+I may well be wrong about what is actually good for business.

-So more important, two: “There are no poor people in the Rust Belt,” which is both metaphorical and false.
+Two: “There are no poor people in the Rust Belt,” which is both metaphorical and false.
 Metaphorical in the sense that “poor people” is a headline-grabbing stand-in for non-techno-elite populations, and false because there *are* these other populations (false, also, because “Rust Belt” is an outmoded label).
 There are thousands and thousands of people in Pittsburgh, young as well as old, who aren’t part of the region’s techno-elite, who aren’t helped or served by sexy robots and whose lives aren’t made better because a cookie factory is now largely occupied by Google.
-I still read actual newspapers, in actual print, so I see these people in the media as well as in my daily life.
+I still read actual newspapers, in actual print, so I see these people in all sorts of media as well as in my daily life.
 (That means that if you don’t seem them in your daily life, you can see them, too, at least online.)
-“These Guys Really Like Trump” is the New York Times headline, but take Trump and politics out of that story and you read a very ordinary account of Pittsburgh men whose daily lives are filled with challenge and struggle on account of economic and technological change that has largely been imposed upon them.
+“These Guys Really Like Trump” is the New York Times headline about older white men in Pittsburgh, but take Trump and politics out of that story and you read a very ordinary account of Pittsburgh men whose daily lives are filled with challenge and struggle on account of economic and technological change that has largely been imposed upon them.